SaiSrihitha-Mallela/MyPortfolio/README.md

 ## Built With

-My personal portfolio <a href="https://my-portfolio-git-main-sai-srihithas-projects.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://my-portfolio-git-main-sai-srihithas-projects.vercel.app/" target="_blank">Sai Srihitha Mallela</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.